-- Pick up your washing in a timely manner so that your fellow Residents can have a go at theirs. - Do not leave your washing scattered around while drying them.
-You are more than welcome to dry your clothes in your room, however, please bear in mind to only do that while you have your windows open.
-Ventilation is key to removing moisture, this will help keep your room nice and dry as well. - Do not dry your clothes on the heater. - Any items left in the laundry room for an extended period of time will be placed in lost property and donated if not collected.
+- Pick up washing in a timely manner so that fellow residents can use machines. - Do not leave your washing scattered around while drying them.
+If items are left for an extended period, they will be donated to a clothing bin. - You are more than welcome to dry your clothes in your room, however, please have your windows open.
+Ventilation is key to removing moisture, this will help keep your room nice and dry. - Do not dry your clothes on the heater.